tinymce/tinymce-docs/release-notes/new-features.md

 ## Value to a Developer

-### Easy to integrate with modern systems
+### Easy to Integrate with Modern Systems

 As application design continues to improve and evolve, and developers are asked to integrate the editor into different apps.
 The flexible UI allows developers to more easily match the look and feel of these new applications which provides the benefit of creating a seamless user experience.

 ### Easy Upgrade

-* Devs can upgrade their Tiny 4.x instances to 5 with little/no fuss.
-* For instructions on how to migrate, please see the [Migration Guide]({{site.baseurl}}/migrating-from-4.x).
+Devs can upgrade their Tiny 4.x instances to Tiny 5.0 with little/no fuss.
+For instructions on how to migrate, please see the [Migration Guide]({{site.baseurl}}/migrating-from-4.x).

 > Note: An instance of Tiny with heavy customizations could take longer to upgrade.
 Please contact [Customer Support] if you are encountering issues with the upgrade. // TODO link to customer support

-### JavaScript → modern CSS →Better exploitation of modern CSS
+### JavaScript → Modern CSS → Better Exploitation of Modern CSS

 TinyMCE 5.0 offers a modern CSS to provide styled components that leverage the power of a complete programming language — JavaScript — and its scoping capabilities to help structure the code into the components.
 This helps to avoid the common pitfalls of writing and maintaining CSS for large projects.
 A developer can describe a component’s style with no risk of side effects.

-### Modern codebase
+### Modern Codebase

 Tiny 5.0 codebase has been extensively rewritten focus on converting the UI components to a more modern UI framework.
 As of consequence of this rewrite, all the related features have been updated.
-The new framework takes advantage of the latest CSS3 features for streamline styling and is  [ARIA](https://www.ibm.com/able/checklists.html)(IBM standards) complaint.
+The new framework takes advantage of the latest CSS3 features for streamline styling and is ARIA [IBM standards](https://www.ibm.com/able/checklists.html) complaint.
 The new UI framework has a reasonably locked-down API for creating components, which means our code is more structured and has an in-built validation combined with TypeScript.
 This strictness makes our code cleaner and more stable.
 The new Tiny 5.0 code is cleaner and easier to maintain and troubleshoot.

-### Support modern browser technologies
+### Support Modern Browser Technologies

 Tiny 5 now supports IE 11, Chrome, Firefox, Safari, Edge, Opera.